ashley-au/Windows-3.11-DOSBox/README.md

 # Windows 3.11 in DOSBox
 Just a method of running Windows 3.11 in DOSBox Stable release 0.74-2, for personal use.

-It's not complete as of this update however a fully funtional Windows 3.11 desktop environment will be added shortly.
+It's functional as of this update.
+By default the 'machine' defaults to C:\FREEDOS.
+Switch to the root directory and run the autoexec.bat to start.
+type:
+cd.. [enter]
+autoexec [enter]

 The idea was inspired initially by my desire to re-visit some After Dark screen savers, and a recent discussion over at r/dosgaming. [https://www.reddit.com/r/dosgaming/comments/b4iufe/how_can_i_use_windows_311_on_a_modern_windows_7/]